 Monitoring your kids’ online habits isn’t exactly fun, but it’s a pretty integral part of parenting.
-When your kids have access to the family Amazon Echo, it becomes even more important to make sure they aren’t consuming content for older audiences (or spending your money without you knowing it).
+When your kids have access to the family Amazon Echo, it becomes even more important to make sure they aren’t consuming content for older audiences, or spending money without you knowing it.
+Voice purchasing is a great feature, except when it’s someone else doing it, possibly not knowing what’s going on at all.

-But then again, why do we invest in smart home technology and digital assistants if not to make our lives easier?
-Amazon Echo parental controls can do just that!
+But then again, why invest in smart home technology and digital assistants if not to make our lives easier?
+Thankfully, Amazon Echo parental controls can do just that!

 There are a couple of ways to keep an eye on your kids and control what crosses their path when they’re using your Amazon Echo.
 Here’s a quick look at your options.